 The Structured Threat Information eXpression (STIXTM) framework defines nine top-level component data models: Observable, Indicator, Incident, TTP, ExploitTarget, CourseOfAction, Campaign, ThreatActor, and Report.
 This document serves as the specification for the STIX Report Version 1.0 data model.

-As defined within the STIX language, a Report construct defines a contextual wrapper for a grouping of STIX content, which includes sets of the other eight top-level constructs, as well as other related Reports.
+As defined within the STIX language, the Report construct defines a contextual wrapper for a grouping of STIX content, which could include content specified using any of the other eight top-level constructs, or even other related Reports.

 In Section 1.1 we discuss STIX specification documents, and in Section 1.2 we give document conventions.
 In Section 2, we give background information necessary to fully understand the Report data model, and we present the Report data model specification details in Section 3.
 References are provided in the final section.